Alex Schose

 AI agent security audit

 Trust-boundary review of an MCP server, agent client, or autonomous-agent product.
-The deliverable answers eight questions in writing — where the boundary is drawn, what the model can name, how denial differs from absence, what the egress surface allows, where credentials originate, what disposable state looks like, what is loggable and by whom, and what the failure mode is when the model is wrong.
+The deliverable answers twelve questions in writing — where the boundary is drawn, what the model can name, how denial differs from absence, what the egress surface allows, where credentials originate, what disposable state looks like, what is loggable and by whom, what the failure mode is when the model is wrong, whether tenants are isolated, what leaves through telemetry, whether authority is graduated, and whether the data the agent parses is safe against hostile input.
 Each answered with primary-source evidence from the product, not interview transcripts.

 Sandboxed AI infrastructure